Brale-xyz/cli/README.md

 ## `brale internal-wallets`

-**📋 Show your custodial wallet addresses that can be shared with external parties**
+**Show your custodial wallet addresses that can be shared with external parties**

 ```
 USAGE